-When I began developing PaintBlazer I didn't want to reinvent the wheel, but make a tool I could use on my jobs.
-I built on existing tools combined with new wireless technology.
+When I began developing PaintBlazer & Turbo Roller I didn't want to reinvent the wheel, but make a tool I could use on my jobs.
+I built on existing tools combined with wireless technology.

-I started my painting business in 1979 when I bought my first airless sprayer and I've discovered sprayers, brushes and rollers haven't changed that much over the past 47 years.
-They're a little better, but brushing, rolling & spraying is basically the same.
+I started my painting business in 1979 when I bought my first airless sprayer.
+Over the past 47 years I discovered that spray, brush and roll hasn't changed that much.
+Tools are only slightly better, but the painting process is basically the same.

 Graco and Wagner came out with two kinds of power rollers that sound great in theory, but in practice they don't work very well.
 In fact you're better off rolling out of a bucket than wasting valuable time setting up their machines that are too slow.

-There's little holes inside the roller frame allowing paint to seep through to the roller cover, soaking it with paint, so you won't have to dip the roller in a pan or bucket.
+The Pressure Roller The paint travels through a hose to the inside of their specially designed frame & roller which has little holes inside the roller frame designed to allow the paint to seep through to the roller cover, soaking it with paint, so you won't have to dip the roller in a pan or bucket.

 The theory sounds good, but there's too many problems that make it slow and clunky.
+I personally tested 3 pressure rollers in the last few years.
 The holes in the roller constantly get plugged up causing it to stop working.
 Then you have to take it apart and clean the holes, which takes valuable time.

 You can't use different size rollers or extension poles with this unit, but only their proprietary roller and pole, which are quite often the wrong size roller and pole for the job.